Makoq/create-mcp-server/README.md

  Low-Level use: It is a low-level interface, which is suitable for developers who need to customize the implementation details.
 (Use arrow keys)
 ❯ High-Level API
   Low-Level API
+# config your server transport type
+?
+What is the transport type of your server?
+ Standard Input/Output (stdio):The stdio transport enables communication through standard input and output streams.
+This is particularly useful for local integrations and command-line tools.
+ Server-Sent Events (SSE):SSE transport enables server-to-client streaming with HTTP POST requests for client-to-server communication.
+❯ Standard Input/Output (stdio)
+  Server-Sent Events (SSE)
 # success message
 ✔ MCP server created successfully!